charmed-univie/visclust/README.md

 This is visClust, a novel clustering algorithm based on theory from mathematical imaging and linear projections.

+This repository contains the implementation of [visClust: A visual clustering algorithm based on orthogonal projections](https://arxiv.org/abs/2211.03894), Anna Breger, Clemens Karner, Martin Ehler, 2023.

 **Written by Anna Breger and Clemens Karner**\
 University of Vienna, Faculty of Mathematics\
 Vienna, Austria\